-THE MINISTRY OF SRE
+THE MINISTRY OF SPECIAL RELIGIOUS EDUCATION (SRE)

 The faith development of children has long been a central ministry within the life of the Catholic parish community.
-Catechists, in particular SRE volunteers, have long supported parents and caregivers as they educate their children in the faith.
+SRE teachers, in particular SRE volunteers, have long supported parents and caregivers as they educate their children in the faith.
 Faith development of children is vital to the wellbeing of young individuals as well as the community itself.